-Banana varieties that have edible fruits are the species Musa acuminata, which is hardy in USDA zones 10 through 11, and Musa balbisiana, hardy in USDA zones 9b through 11.
-They grow shoots best when temperatures remain 78 to 82 degrees Fahrenheit and fruit best at 84 to 86 F, but they can suffer chill damage at temperatures below 60 F. Grow edible bananas in full-sun locations where the soil is rich in organic matter and is well-drained but still moist.
+Banana varieties that have edible fruits are members of the species _Musa acuminata_, which is hardy in USDA zones 10 through 11, and _Musa balbisiana_, hardy in USDA zones 9b through 11.
+They grow shoots best when temperatures remain 78 to 82 degrees F and fruit best at 84 to 86 F, but they can suffer chill damage at temperatures below 60 degrees F. Grow edible bananas in full-sun locations where the soil is rich in organic matter and is well-drained but still moist.

-A single banana tree is a large centerpiece in a garden, making it the focal point.
+A single banana tree can become a large centerpiece in a garden, serving as a visual focal point.
 Edible banana plants provide year-round interest while the hardy banana is useful only as a showpiece in summer, except in USDA zones 9 through 10, where it remains evergreen.
 Planting a banana plant in a raised mound draws the eye to the plant while providing better drainage for its roots.

-The pot for any kind of banana plant's pot must have bottom drainage holes so excess moisture can drain.
+The pot for any kind of banana plant must have bottom drainage holes so excess moisture can drain.
 Setting each banana plant's pot on a wheeled cart makes the large, heavy plant easier to move.
 Take the plants indoors before the first frost, and provide them with full, all-day sunlight.
 They grow especially well in an indoor sun-room.
 Banana plants become semi-dormant in winter.
-So water their soil enough so it doesn't dry out completely, but overwatering can lead to rot.
+Water their soil enough so it doesn't dry out completely, but avoid overwatering, which can lead to rot.
 Both hardy and edible potted banana plants grow best when they spend summer outdoors in a sunny spot.